 Try the three Greek"O"s Olives, Octopus and Ouzo!

-Treat yourself to a typical Meze a series of tiny dishes that accompany the aniseed based liquor, you can try an Ouzerie, that is similar to a Spanish Tapas bar a great way to spend a lazy afternoon, there are plenty in Chania Town in the old sector - try " To Avgo tou Kokkora" - behind the big church, Mitropoli, off Halidon.
+Treat yourself to a typical Meze a series of tiny dishes that accompany the aniseed based liquor.
+You can try an Ouzerie, that is similar to a Spanish Tapas bar and a great way to spend a lazy afternoon,.
+There are plenty in Chania Town in the old sector - try " To Avgo tou Kokkora" - behind the big church, Mitropoli, off Halidon.

 The "Cretan Runner" written by Giorgos Psychoundakis is a great book describing some of the heroic exploits the Cretan resistance along with British soldiers and pilots got up to during the second world war.
 Giorgios was originally a shepherd but became a member of the resistance after the German invasion.
 His heroic and selfless exploits and the general population are described in the book.
 It is regarded as a classic book of its type.
-There are two British War cemeteries in Souda Bay, however, much of the action took place around Maleme where a large German War cemetery dedicated to German soldiers was until recently tended by Giorgos himself.
+There are two British War cemeteries in Souda Bay.
+However, much of the action took place around Maleme where a large German War cemetery dedicated to German soldiers used to be tended by Giorgos himself.
 The British cemeteries are in a beautifully kept place, moving and humbling.

 Ask for Dakos –